-The programme starts in LV (Year 10).
+The programme starts in Lower Fifth (Year 10).
 There is no doubt that the application process for university requires very careful thought, over a sustained period of time, and we develop, in our girls, an understanding of the importance of starting to think beyond Downe House, when they enter the Lower Fifth.

-The Sixth Form programme comprises a very comprehensive set of processes whereby guidance is on offer, not only on University Admission but also on Internships, Finance and Gap Year activities.
-Specialist guidance is on offer from our Head of Oxbridge & Medicine Applications, Overseas Universities Advisor, Creative Courses Coordinator and the Higher Education (HE) team.
+The Sixth Form programme comprises a very comprehensive set of processes whereby guidance is on offer, not only on university admission but also on internships, finance and gap year activities.
+Specialist guidance is on offer from our Head of Oxbridge & Medicine Applications, the Overseas Universities Advisor, the Creative Courses Coordinator and the Higher Education (HE) team.
 Tutors follow girls’ progress carefully throughout the two years and the HE team gives guidance at every stage.
-In the Lower Sixth, girls attend several dedicated university preparation days which include talks from university admissions tutors, professionals and external agencies, Oxbridge & Medicine Applicants are assigned mentors to guide them on each aspect of their application – entrance tests, essays, interview preparation, personal statements and wider academic reading.
-We work closely with partners and outside agencies, including University Admissions tutors, UNIFROG, Oxbridge Applications and the Medic Portal to provide the most current and up-to-date guidance.
+In the Lower Sixth, girls attend several dedicated university preparation days which include talks from university admissions tutors, professionals and external agencies, Oxbridge & Medicine applicants are assigned mentors to guide them on each aspect of their application – entrance tests, essays, interview preparation, personal statements and wider academic reading.
+We work closely with partners and outside agencies, including university admissions tutors, UNIFROG, Oxbridge Applications and the Medic Portal to provide the most current and up-to-date guidance.